softwareconstruction240/autograder/docs/CONTRIBUTING.md

 [TA Project Board](https://github.com/orgs/softwareconstruction240/projects/1/views/9),
 but you are welcome to pick any unassigned issue

+#### When to Create an Issue
+TODO

 #### Creating an Issue
 - Create the issue from the TA Projects Board (linked above)
   - Click "add item" at the bottom of the `Todo` list
   - Type `#autograder` to connect the issue to the Autograder
   - Type a title and hit enter
-- Use a clear, descriptive title that uses one of these prefixes:
+- Use a clear, descriptive title that uses one of these prefixes (including the colon):
   - `Backend:` server side changes
   - `Frontend:` client (web) side changes
   - `Fullstack:` for issues that require front and backend changes